-Continue Home Repair Grant and Loan Programs: The Basic Systems Repair Program (BSRP) provides City-funded repairs to address electrical, plumbing, heating, structural, and roofing emergencies in incomeeligible owner-occupied homes.
+Continue Home Repair Grant and Loan Programs: The Basic Systems Repair Program (BSRP) provides Cityfunded repairs to address electrical, plumbing, heating, structural, and roofing emergencies in income-eligible owner-occupied homes.
 The Weatherization Assistance Program (WAP) provides free weatherization and energy-efficiency improvements to both rental and owner-occupied units.
-The Home Preservation Loan Program (HPLP) offers low-interest loans to for home repairs to homeowners below 120% AMI.
+The Restore Repair Renew: Philadelphia Neighborhood Home Preservation Loan Program (RRR) offers low-interest loans for home repairs to homeowners below 120% AMI.
 The City will continue to authorize and actively market these programs to eligible households.
 In addition, it will consider recoverability mechanisms, like attaching a lien to homes repaired via BSRP, to ensure that they remain affordable over the long term.